jasongoodwin/authentikat-jwt/README.md

     val header = JwtHeader("HS256")

-The claims take a Map[String, Any].
-You should check the spec to see what common public claims.
+There are 3 ClaimsSet constructors.
+Here we'll use the Map[String, Any] (JwtClaimsSetMap).
+You should check the spec to see what common public claims are in use.
+We will use a private claim called 'Hey'.
 Eg:

-    val claimsSet = JwtClaimsSet(Map("Hey" -> "foo"))
+    val claimsSet = JwtClaimsSetMap(Map("Hey" -> "foo"))

 Once you have a JwtClaimsSet and JwtHeader, you can make a new token with your secret key:

     val jwt: String = JsonWebToken(header, claimsSet, "secretkey")

-There is your token - you can use it now!
+That will return your token - you can use it now!

+    jwt: String = eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJIZXkiOiJmb28ifQ==.e89b48f1e2016b78b805c1430d5a139e62bba9237ff3e34bad56dae6499b2647

 Validating a Token
 ------------------